blairlierman/pandoc_resume/markdown/resume.md

     - Written in JavaScript using the Ember.js framework.

 Secure Data Uploader
-:Lead Developer - Ember.js using JavaScript
+: Lead Developer - Ember.js using JavaScript

 Online Giving replacement
 : Primary Developer

     - Written in PHP and JavaScript in WSU Foundation’s existing WordPress site.
     - New site is responsive and integrated into main WSU Foundation website.

 Contact Report & Gift Use Agreement
 : Primary Developer - jQuery Mobile

     - Built in Microsoft LightSwitch, backed by ASP.NET Web API written in C#.
     - Replaced the hard-to-use digital forms and improved processes for our users.

-- Touchscreen Vending Machine interface - Primary Developer
+Touchscreen Vending Machine and Locker
+: Primary Developer

-  - WebSocket API for a custom UI to control an attached vending machine.
-  - JavaScript admin page to manage machine settings via touchscreen or mouse.
+    - WebSocket API for a custom UI to control an attached vending machine. - JavaScript admin page to manage machine settings via touchscreen or mouse.
-- Touchscreen Locker application - Windows CE in C# (Compact .NET)
     - Improved on-screen keyboard for entering email addresses and other data.

-- Modular Pre-Checkin Validation client – WinForms app in C# (.NET 3.5)
+Modular Pre-Checkin Validation client
+: WinForms app in C# (.NET 3.5)

-- Bug System Module for Pre-Checkin client – Primary Developer – C#
+Bug System Module for Pre-Checkin client
+: Primary Developer – C#

+Log Viewer
-- Log Viewer – Primary Developer – WPF app in C#
+: Primary Developer – WPF app in C#

 ## Independent Projects